04 February 2006

 Elisha Cook has an unbilled supporting role and, as always, plays the unlucky fall-guy.
 He previously appeared with Lorre in Stranger on the Third Floor, which has sometimes been cited as the first true noir.

-Stranger on The third Floor has more shadows and Expressionist lighting than The Maltese Falcon, so it certainly looks like a noir film, though it was The Maltese Falcon that established the archetypes of the noir genre.
+Stranger on the third Floor has more shadows and Expressionist lighting than The Maltese Falcon, so it certainly looks like a noir film, though it was The Maltese Falcon that established the archetypes of the noir genre.
 The Maltese Falcon’s cynical detective, duplicitous femme fatale, and ambiguous morality formed the basis of many subsequent noir thrillers.

 The film’s dialogue seems more authentic than the contrived innuendo of The Big Sleep.
 Also, Bogart is amazingly fast with his lines: his quick delivery makes this performance more energetic than the world-weary characters he played in other films of the period.
 It’s a largely studio-bound film, though the sets all have ceilings to create a claustrophobic atmosphere and increase the tension.